 If you really want to find your purpose, it’s time to get brutally honest with yourself.
 Admit that not going after what you want is the source of your suffering.
-Because until you do, you will continue deluding yourself that you can keep getting away with not stepping up.
+Because until you do, you’ll continue deluding yourself that you can keep getting away with not stepping up.

 Sounds harsh right?

 Well it’s time for a little tough-love accountability.
 It’s time to choose ruthless responsibility for creating the life you desire.

 Living a life of purpose, passion and meaning is having the courage to try.
 It’s knowing that sometimes you’ll fail, but doing whatever it takes to get back up and keep trying.
 Those obstacles, challenges and resistances you feel?
 Facing them is what gives your life purpose.
 They show you who you are and where you want to go.

 Have the courage to look yourself square in the eye, not swallow your own shit, and go for it.

 I can’t imagine I would’ve enjoyed hearing this back then.
 But often the best medicine is the most bitter to swallow.

 If I had’ve known then what I know now, I could’ve saved so much pain and desperation.
 I wasted so much of my life feeling frustrated trying to work this stuff out.
 I hope that by sharing this story you can bypass the time wasting and painful not-knowing that I went through.

-And if you need some help to find your purpose, reach out.
+And if you need some help feeling more purposeful in your life, reach out.
 I help guys with simple, practical, and actionable strategies to start living a more purposeful life right now.
 Click here to schedule a time to chat.

-Because here’s the thing: you don’t have to struggle and stay stuck trying to find your purpose.
-You do need to ask for help and get support.
+Because here’s the thing: you don’t have to struggle and stay stuck trying to figure it out on your own.
+But you do need to be courageous and ask for help.

-Hey, I’m Reece – for the past 5 years I’ve been helping men build healthy relationships, have deeply connected sex, and create lives that fucking rock.
+Hey, I’m Reece – since 2014 I’ve been helping men build healthy relationships, have more connected sex, and create lives that fucking rock.